Medically reviewed on May 15, 2018

 - Bleeding.
 Arteriovenous malformations may lead to bleeding, including into your gastrointestinal system.

-To diagnose an arteriovenous fistula, your doctor will use a stethoscope to listen to the blood flow through the area where he or she thinks you may have a fistula.
+To diagnose an arteriovenous fistula in your arms or legs, your doctor will use a stethoscope to listen to the blood flow through the area where he or she thinks you may have a fistula.
 The blood flow through an arteriovenous fistula makes a sound similar to clicking or humming machinery (machinery murmur).

-If your doctor hears a machinery murmur, you'll have other tests to confirm that the murmur is caused by an arteriovenous fistula.
+If your doctor suspects a fistula, you'll have other tests to confirm your diagnosis.
 These can include: